agregson/fitzlab/protocol_A549_Stim_TNF.md

 ## DNase Treatment of Total RNA
 1. Turn on the heating block to high setting at 65C
    - This is the usual setting for the one at the end of our bench
+2. Thaw all reagents for this step and the cDNA step at this time
-2. Make a Master Mix:
+2. Make a Master Mix with the following volumes for each sample:
    - 2 mcL 10X DNAse I Buffer
    - 2 mcL DNase I, Amplification Grade, 1 U/mL concentration
 3. Each sample will go into a 1.5 mL microcentrifuge tube